fatih0635/Recipe-Finder/README.md

 🌟 Features

-✅ Find Recipes by Ingredients – Users receive recipe suggestions based on added ingredients.✅ Location-Based Recipes – Provides local cuisine recipes based on the user's location.✅ IndexedDB Support – Ingredients and recipes are stored within the browser.✅ Offline Mode – Previously saved recipes can be accessed without an internet connection.✅ PWA Support – The app can be installed on mobile devices.✅ Service Worker Caching – Static files are cached for faster loading.
+✅ Find Recipes by Ingredients – Users receive recipe suggestions based on added ingredients.

+✅ Location-Based Recipes – Provides local cuisine recipes based on the user's location.

+✅ IndexedDB Support – Ingredients and recipes are stored within the browser.

+✅ Offline Mode – Previously saved recipes can be accessed without an internet connection.

+✅ PWA Support – The app can be installed on mobile devices.

+✅ Service Worker Caching – Static files are cached for faster loading.

 🛠️ Technologies